-- (a) under 18 years of age; or - (b) 18 years of age or older and incapable of self-care because of a mental or physical disability.
+- (a) under 18 years of age; or - (b) 18 years of age or older and incapable of self-care because of a mental or physical disability. - Section 7.

-Section 7.
 It is understood by both parties that the provisions of this Article are consistent with the Family and Medical Leave Act of 1993, 29 U.S.C.
-Section 2601, et seq.

-Section 8.
-For the purpose of this Article, domestic partner shall be defined as a same sex domestic partner who meets the eligibility criteria established by the Commonwealth.
+Section 2601, et seq. - Section 8.
+For the purpose of this Article, domestic partner shall be defined as a same sex domestic partner who meets the eligibility criteria established by the Commonwealth. - Section 9.
+Effective with the beginning of the 2017 leave calendar year, this Article shall expire and be replaced by the provisions of Article 15, Parental Leave/Family and Medical Act (FMLA) Leave.